prechelt/typecheck-decorator/README.md

 Limitations
 ===========

-1. The decorated function will have a different signature:
-   Essentially, it is always ``(*args, **kwargs)``.
-   This will perhaps one day be changed by using the ``decorator`` package or a similar technique.
-3. typing.Callable!!!
+- So far, there is no support for
+  - ``tg.Callable`` (*)
+  - PEP 484 forward references (*)
+  - ``tg.io`` (*)
+  - ``tg.re`` (*)
+  - decorator ``@tg.no_type_check``
+  - PEP 484 "type comments"
+  For those marked (*), support will follow in a future version.
-4. Python 3 has no unbound methods anymore, therefore binding of type variables to instances of a generic class ``C`` will only be recognized heuristically: The first parameter of each method ``m`` involved must be named ``self``.
+- Python 3 has no unbound methods anymore, therefore binding of type variables to instances of a generic class ``C`` will only be recognized heuristically: The first parameter of each method ``m`` involved must be named ``self`` and the first argument of stand-alone functions must not be named ``self``.
+- Contrary to PEP 484, a default argument value of ``None`` does not yet modify type ``X`` to become ``tg.Optional[X]``.
-5. This module does not follow Section "The numeric tower" of PEP 484, which suggests to accept ``int`` where ``float`` is annotated.
+- This module does not follow Section "The numeric tower" of PEP 484, which suggests to accept ``int`` where ``float`` is annotated.
 For us, these two are (so far) considered incompatible and you will need to annotate ``numbers.Float`` if you want it mix them.
-6. Likewise, ``bytearray`` and ``memoryview`` are not currently acceptable where ``bytes`` is declared; you currently need to use ``tg.ByteString`` to mix those.
+- Likewise, ``bytearray`` and ``memoryview`` are not currently acceptable where ``bytes`` is declared; you currently need to use ``tg.ByteString`` to mix those.
-7. PEP 484 forward references are not yet supported.
-   This will change in a future version.
-8. Contrary to PEP 484, a default argument value of ``None`` does not yet modify type ``X`` to become ``tg.Optional[X]``.
-9. Decorator ``@no_type_check`` is not yet supported.
-10. PEP 484 "type comments" are (obviously) not analyzed in any way.
-11. PEP 484 ``tg.cast`` does currently not check anything.
+- PEP 484 ``tg.cast`` does currently not check anything.
    (As long as the claim formulated by the cast is correct, this is sufficient.)
-12. The module does not read PEP 484 stub files.
+- The module does not read PEP 484 stub files.
    (Typechecking large parts of in particular the builtins
     would create performance problems anyway.)
-13. The module does not support the ``@overload`` decorator.
+- The module does not support the ``@overload`` decorator.
   If ``@overload`` is used, only the last declaration executed for a name survives, whether it is decorated or not.
-14. The proprietary annotations described in Sections 4.2, 4.3, and 4.4
+- The proprietary annotations described in Sections 4.2, 4.3, and 4.4
-   may have to be retired some day, so you should probably stop using them.
-   (Perhaps with the exception of a few particularly tasty uses that you
-    are willing to rework later on.)
+  of the present document
-   See "What about existing uses of annotations?" in PEP 484.
+  do not currently conform to PEP 484, because they result in functions rather than types; see "What about existing uses of annotations?" in PEP 484.
+  If you are not interested in static type checking, you can use them anyway.
+  A future version will likely convert them such that they result in types.
+- The ``@tc.typecheck`` decorator will effectively modify the Python-visible signature of the decorated function:
+  Essentially, the resulting signature is always ``(*args, **kwargs)``.
+  This will perhaps one day be changed by using the ``decorator`` package or a similar technique.
+- The exception messages should be more specific, e.g. for sequences and dicts and in particular where type variable violations are involved.